Skip to main content

 Instead, Iranian political analysts describe Friday's vote as a contest between rival conservative factions within the government.

-"The underlying issue is whether or not you support [Iranian President Mahmoud] Ahmadinejad," said Sadegh Zibakalam, a political scientist at Tehran University.
+“The underlying issue is whether or not you support Ahmadinejad,” said Sadegh Zibakalam, a political scientist at Tehran University.

-In the run-up to this week's vote, Khamenei has urged factions to overcome previous divisions, by calling repeatedly for unity.
+In the run-up to this week’s vote, the supreme leader urged factions to overcome previous divisions and repeatedly called for unity.

 According to Iranian state media, there are more then 3,400 candidates competing now for some 290 seats in parliament.